cjddmut/Google-Analytics-For-Unity3D/README.md

 If you'd like the most up to date version (which is the most cool), then pull the repo or download it [here](https://github.com/cjddmut/Google-Universal-Analytics-For-Unity3D/archive/develop.zip) and copy the files in Assets to your project's Assets folder.

-If you are cool then you can use the latest dev version which can probably be found in the out folder at project root.
-While this package will be the most up to date package that I have built, it isn't guaranteed to have the absolute latest changes.
-To ensure you have the latest changes then pull the project and export the package.

 ============================

 UAUnity provides a script interface to logging data for Google's [Universal Analytics](https://developers.google.com/analytics/).